Protecting spin squeezing from decoherence: Spin squeezing

-The squeezing properties of the TAT states are less analytically tractable.
-Through numerical fitting, it can be shown that the corresponding spin squeezing parameter scales with the atom number $N$ as $\xi_{\rm TAT}\simeq \sqrt{2}N^{-1/2}$ in the large-$N$ limit.
-It implies that the phase-estimation error converges to the Heisenberg limit $\delta\phi_\text{TAT}\simeq \sqrt{2}N^{-1}$.
-Several theoretical schemes have been proposed to transform the one-axis twisting interaction into a two-axis one \cite{PhysRevLett.107.013601,PhysRevA.90.013604,PhysRevA.91.043642,PhysRevA.107.042613,Xu2017}.
+The TAT state is less analytically tractable.
+The numerical fitting shows that its spin squeezing parameter scales with the atom number as $\xi_{\rm TAT}\simeq \sqrt{2}N^{-1/2}$ in the large-$N$ limit.
+Thus, its phase error reaches the Heisenberg limit $\delta\phi_\text{TAT}\simeq \sqrt{2}N^{-1}$.
+Several schemes have been proposed to transform the one-axis twisting into a two-axis one \cite{PhysRevLett.107.013601,PhysRevA.90.013604,PhysRevA.91.043642,PhysRevA.107.042613,Xu2017}. $|\Psi_\text{TAT}\rangle$ has been generated in an ensemble of 700 rubidium atoms \cite{Luo2025}.